The Complete PPC Account Audit Guide

 Your PPC account is never perfect.
 Hopefully, that doesn’t come as a surprise to you.
 The truth of the matter is that no matter how hard you work on building an account and optimizing it according to best practices, you will probably miss something.
 An even truer statement is that the longer you work in an account, the easier it is for things to slip past your ever-watchful eye.

 In these situations, you need to take the time to audit your efforts, even if your account is performing well.
 Even periodically doing a quick 20-minute PPC audit can catch small issues before they become big issues.

-What is an account audit?
+What is a PPC account audit?

-When & why you should audit
+When and why should I audit?

 Who should perform the audit?

 This is a tricky question because it really depends.
 If there is a particular issue in the account that needs auditing, take the time yourself and dig into the areas that may be impacting performance.